 - Dmytro Semenov on the ebay tech blog posted Mastering the Fire, about how they can create flame graphs on production servers at any time with one click of a button.

 - Olivier Cano posted about Measuring Snap performance which includes flame graphs for golang.

 - Kay Ousterhout wrote about Generating Flame Graphs for Apache Spark using Java Flight Recorder.

-- Adam Perry published a post about Rust Performance: A story featuring perf and flamegraph on Linux, which also has great examples of using perf.
+- Adam Perry published Rust Performance: A story featuring perf and flamegraph on Linux, which also has great examples of using perf.

 Thanks to everyone who has written about flame graphs, developed them further, and shared their results!
 I'll update this page from time to time with more news.